gitcnk/Covid_Viz/README.md

 ### A Point about Tabsets

--   In `flexdashboard` within a single tab the plots are arranged vertically (annoying)
+-   In `flexdashboard` within a single tab the plots are arranged vertically (annoying).
+See <https://github.com/rstudio/flexdashboard/issues/265>
--   Use `gridExtra` for more flexibility
+-   Use `gridExtra` or `patchwork` for more flexibility.